hyojunada/chicago_cta/README.md

 often times near a public transportation stations.
 Second, we need to check the business activities in the neighborhood, to see whether the neighborhood is already saturated with similar business and also see if there are other business that can help our customer's business.
 Thirdly, we need to look at the real-estate values of the neighborhood.
 Often times the largest expenses in running a business comes from the rent, therefore considering the rent will be important factor in estimating the expected expenses and profits.

 ## Project data
-### Opinions data
+### Transit data
- - **Linkedin profiles**

-This database tracks and records the number of employees across companies on daily basis and provides real time insight into how aggressively a company is growing vs its own plans and within its industry.

- - **Glassdoor reviews**

-The data will consist of reviews on the company fromthe employees and employers.
+ - **CTA - Ridership - 'L' Station Entries - Daily Totals**

+The database tracks the number of people to go through the turnstiles at every Chicago "L" station since 2001.

+ - **CTA - Ridership - Bus Routes - Daily Totals by Route**

+The database tracks the number of people to go through the turnstiles at every Chicago CTA bus station since 2001.

-### Performance data
+### Business data

-- **Job postings**

-This database tracks individual job postings on corporate websites, allowing researchers and data scientists to view overall hiring plans of a company overtime.
-As well as historical data, users explore in a great detail what types of positions a company is looking to fill, where a company is looking to grow geographically, and in what specific product/business lines the company is looking to expand the most.

-- **Stock prices**

-This data will consist of stock prices over time for each company
+- **Zillow Real Estate Data**

+The database contains the medium residential property renting values for each zip code from 2010.

 ## Preliminary Analysis
 ### LinkedIn follower trends